Understanding the latest Singapore income tax reliefs (2025)

 2. Find out how much you are getting from the tax reliefs;

-3. Sum up all the reliefs you are getting.
+3. Sum up all the relief you are getting.

-The following are the key types of reliefs that are part of our entitlement.
+The following are the key types of personal tax reliefs that are part of our entitlement.

 As announced in Budget 2023, the CPF monthly salary ceiling of $6,000 will be increased to $8,000 in four phases starting from 1 September 2023.